 Milk is an important part of a young child’s diet because of the vitamins and minerals it provides to give energy and strength to a growing body.
 Whole milk – as opposed to skim or reduced-fat milk – is recommended for children younger than age two because the fat content and calories are critical for this stage of development.

-Why wait until a child’s first birthday to start them on milk?
-Most doctors agree that a baby’s immature digestive system is not ready to digest cow’s milk protein, and that cow’s milk lacks important vitamins that a baby would receive from formula or breast milk.
+Most doctors agree that a baby’s immature digestive system is not ready to digest cow’s milk protein and that cow’s milk lacks important vitamins that a baby would receive from formula or breast milk.
 True, babies younger than one can eat yogurt and cheese, but the milk protein in those items represents only a tiny portion of the baby’s diet, compared to, say, three eight-ounce bottles of milk per day.
 Another important factor in delaying the switch is that babies get iron from formula and breast milk, and if they switch to cow’s milk too soon – before they have other reliable dietary sources of iron – they may run the risk of an iron deficiency or anemia.

 Once your child is accustomed to drinking milk, the recommended amount is two to three cups, or 16 to 24 ounces of whole milk per day.
 But don’t overload on the milk: If they take in more than 24 ounces of milk per day, it may make them too full to eat a balanced diet of other foods, especially iron-rich foods.